-We are expecting a number of the younger preachers, as well as quite a few of the older ones leaders.
+We are expecting a number of the younger preachers, as well as quite a few of the older ones to be in attendance.
+Also, some very good song leaders.
 We shall expect every preacher to have an opportunity to speak at the day services.